 - More regret if you want to change something later.

 - More frustration if something breaks or gets ruined.

 RELATED POST: The Benefits of NOT Owning Your Dream House

-Yes, older vehicles usually require a bit more maintenance (definitely something to think about when buying a used car) but newer vehicles might just kill you with high insurance premiums!
+Yes, older vehicles often require a bit more maintenance, which is definitely something to consider when buying a used car… but newer vehicles might just kill you with high insurance premiums.

-I was recently SHOCKED to realize friends of ours pay more car insurance each month (for 2 new vehicles) than Dave and I pay for the entire year (for our 10-year-old vehicles)!
+I was recently shocked to realize that friends of ours with 2 new vehicles pay more auto insurance per MONTH than Dave and I pay per YEAR for our 12-year-old vehicles!

-There are also other hidden costs in nicer, newer vehicles…
+There are other hidden costs in nicer, newer vehicles too…

 - More expensive maintenance if you need special parts.